ssilverman/TeensyDMX/README.md

 but otherwise fails silently.
 Additionally, all responders are wiped out, including any previously-set responders.

+### Hardware connection

+DMX uses RS-485 differential signalling.
+This means that a transceiver is needed between the Teensy and the DMX lines.
+See [DMX512](https://en.wikipedia.org/wiki/DMX512) for DMX connector pin guidance.

+1. Basically, DMX uses A, B, and ground, and the Teensy serial ports use RX, TX, and ground.
+After choosing a serial port on the Teensy, connect TX to the _Driver Input_ and RX to the _Receiver Output_ of the transceiver.
+2. Since RS-485 is half-duplex, the transceiver provides a way, via either one or two pins, to select between receiving and transmitting modes.
+For the two-pin case, these likely can be merged because they're logically opposite, for example, HIGH to enable the driver and LOW to enable the receiver.
+In both cases, choose one of the Teensy's digital output pins to act as the transmit-or-receive selector.
+3. Last, connect the ground of the Teensy to the ground of the transceiver.

+It is beyond the scope of this document to describe how to accommodate transmission line effects of long lines.

 ## Code style

 Code style for this project mostly follows the